cs0320/notes/book/src/algorithms/algorithms.md

 * bloom filters; and
 * A* search.

-They aren't super well organized, becauase I put them together for a voted-on lecture in the hope they are interesting.
-We probably won't be able to talk about everything here in class.
+They aren't super well organized, becauase I put them together last semester for a voted-on lecture in the hope they are interesting.
+We probably won't be able to talk about everything here in class!

 ## Thinking About Data Representations